 “May the grace of our Lord Jesus Christ be with you all.”
 2 Thessalonians 3:18

 Here in the South there’s nothing like a good sandwich.
 And here, a really good sandwich doesn’t have to be complicated, only a few basic components are necessary.
 Particularly in the spring and summer, you can choose pretty much any kind of filler or meat you like, but for me Dukes Mayonnaise is a must, a brand not widely seen around all parts of the country.
-And along with that Dukes Mayonnaise, fresh garden tomatoes this time of year are pretty awesome, with just a dash of salt and pepper.
+Along with that Dukes Mayonnaise, a fresh garden tomato , with just a dash of salt and pepper is so delicious.
 In fact, it’s not uncommon just to have a tomato sandwich, as long as it includes Dukes, of course.

 Another must to include in a good southern sandwich is the bread.
 It doesn’t have to be any fancy bakery bread, but the freshest loaf bread will do.
 And when I say fresh, I mean really fresh!
 So fresh in fact, that when you take a bite, the bread sticks to the roof of your mouth.
 Now that’s fresh bread!